Skip to content

 • The collect function can be used with numeric and string columns.

-• Result column will have an array type.
+• The result column will have an array type.

 Source code in datachain/func/aggregate.py